 Ewing Township Historic Preservation Society

-at the Benjamin Temple House
+The Ewing Museum at the Benjamin Temple House

 Although Ewing Township was officially established in 1834, the history of the region ranges back thousands of years.
 The earliest inhabitants of the land area today known as Ewing Township were the Lenape Indians.
 These migratory people ranged throughout New Jersey along the banks of the Delaware River, and the township’s many creeks provided rich natural resources for hunting, fishing, pottery-making, and simple farming.
 The Lenape Indians were the original owners of the land, but by 1801, nearly a century after the arrival of the first settlers, they had sold virtually all of their land to the settlers and moved from the area.